 #1 High ROI with low risk

-It’s all about maximising the value that you will get back as soon as possible on a minimal risk.
+It’s all about maximizing the value that you will get back as soon as possible on a minimal risk.
 This means that it’s better to find out what exactly customers desire before giving them the polished and finished product.

 So, before building 10 features of your new amazing product, ask your customer first about their opinion (do a customer development), because they maybe need only 1 or 2 from those features to solve their problem and you don’t need to build the other 8.
 By not building the not needed feature you save time and money.

-#2 Reduce money+time spent on product development
+#2 Reduce money and time spent on product development

 Verify your idea first than build the product.
 Don’t build a team, setup a sales/marketing process before you are not sure what problem you are solving and what your customers really needs are.